patrick204nqh/mindmaps/docs/english/vocabulary/a2/index.md

 ---

-## 11. Common Adjectives
+## Common Adjectives

-Expand your use of adjectives to describe people, places, and things more effectively at this level.
+Expand your use of adjectives to describe people, places, and things more effectively.

 - **Adjectives**: expensive, cheap, noisy, quiet, delicious, difficult, easy
 - **Common Phrases**: